darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 ![Monthly Attacks](https://github.com/darkawesome/blog/blob/main/content/img/Cyber-Analysis/Monthly.png?raw=true)

 ## Attacks per Month
 Looking at this histogram we can see no seasonality among the data.
 Nor can we see any times in which the attacks spike relative to the normal distribution of data.
-January, March and August being the peaks do show some times where the events may be taking place more often across the years.
-However,looking at the surrounding months some fallacies could be apparent here.
-Mainly being the edge effects from when an event was coded to have occured.
-This has pushed me to look more at the years rather than the months of when these attacks occur.
+January, March, and August being the peaks do show times where the events may be taking place more often across the years.
+This pushed me further to focus primarily at the years rather than the months of when these attacks occur.

 ```r
 # install.packages("rnaturalearth")